istamosh/refresh-repo/php/README.md

 - echo floor(3.6); : rounds down
 - echo ceil(3.2); : rounds up
 - isset($_GET["textBox"]) : check if array value inside textBox element array form is set and not empty
+- empty($myVariable) : check if this variable are zero values, undefined, null, or empty

+Code Blocks:

+if ():
+    //your codes
+else:
+    //your codes
+endif;

+Note:
+- Submit feature on form will display the input box name and their respective values on page address